vokal/vokal-ng-api/README.md

 #### <a name="event-APIRequestCanceled"></a>`APIRequestCanceled`

-Broadcasted when the `$cancel` method is called on an API promise.
+Broadcast when the `$cancel` method is called on an API promise.

 ##### Listener Arguments